-We've prepared a list with all essentials strainer for your kitchen.
-Cooking involve the use of water, whether it is to clean, to boil or extract ingredients in the can.
+We've prepared a list with all essential strainers for your kitchen.
+Cooking involve the use of water, whether it is to clean, to boil or extract ingredients in a can.

 This blog post is the part 5 of the series of the VIVE’s Guide to essential cooking tools and utensils.
 Check the others parts here.

 1. Mesh strainer: are used to scoop impurity in a stock pot, or elements you wish to discard/separate from liquid.
 The mesh is fine enough so our Chefs use it to sieve ingredients in a form of powder such as flour, and icing sugar.